aviskase/aviskase.github.io/content/articles/2016/2016-05-10-en-swf-in-linux/index.md

 ---
-Title: "How to Watch SWF in Linux"
+Title: "How to watch SWF in Linux"
 Date: 2015-12-23
 Tags: linux, practical
 Category: Other